-My research is concerned with examining critically people's - patients and carers - experiences of and decisions about health and health care, and finding ways to improve and enhance these.
+My research is concerned with examining critically people's - patients and carers - experiences and decisions about health and health care, and finding ways to improve and enhance these.
 As a medical sociologist I work within multidisciplinary research teams, often providing qualitative methodological expertise.
 My work focuses on those living with chronic disease, and spans a range of clinical areas such as: palliative care, transplantation research, old age psychiatry, primary care medicine and oral health care.

 I supervise postgraduate research students from social science, applied health research and clinical backgrounds.

 2013 - Member of Irish Health Services Research Board Grant Awarding Panel